DUI with Serious Bodily Injury

 Call Meltzer & Bell at (772) 291-2534 or fill out our short online form to set up a time to talk to us.
 One of our DUI defense attorneys will schedule a free consultation to review the details of your situation and point you in the right direction.
-Our team represents clients across the Treasure Coast area, including places like Stuart, Port St. Lucie, and Fort Pierce in Martin County and St. Lucie County.
+Our team represents clients across the Martin County and St. Lucie County such as Stuart, Palm City, Indiantown, Port St. Lucie and Fort Pierce.
 You can speak with someone 24 hours a day, 7 days a week.
 Call now.

-Overview of DUI with Serious Bodily Injury in Treasure Coast
+Overview of DUI with Serious Injury in FL

-- Treasure Coast Penalties for DUI with Serious Bodily Injury
+- What Are the Penalties for DUI with Serious Bodily Injury in FL?

 - Additional Resources

-Treasure Coast Penalties for DUI with Serious Bodily Injury
+What Are the Penalties for DUI with Serious Bodily Injury in FL?

 In addition to fines and prison time, a driver convicted of DUI with serious bodily injury will have their driver’s license suspended or revoked by the court.
 If the driver is sentenced to jail or prison time, their suspension or revocation won’t go into effect until they have completed their sentence.